All you need to know about colocation

 Connectivity

-If your infrastructure requires connections to public cloud services, ensure the colocation facility provides direct, low-latency connections to the major cloud providers like AWS, Azure, or Google Cloud, or whichever ecosystems you use.
+If your infrastructure requires connections to public cloud services, ensure the colocation facility provides direct, low-latency connections to the major cloud providers like AWS, Azure, Google Cloud, or whichever ecosystems you use.

 For non-cloud and internet connectivity, consider how well the facility supports low-latency connections, especially if the business involves real-time data processing, such as trading, content delivery, or communications.